Huskies remain unbeaten with 41-17 thumping of Oregon State

 Twitter speculation began about the same time as Washington’s expected rout of Oregon State.

-Fitting tweeted: “Keepin’ a close eye on @Utah_Football right now. @CollegeGameDay implications on the line.
-Right, @KirkHerbstreit?”
+Fitting tweeted, in part: “Keepin’ a close eye on @Utah_Football right now. @CollegeGameDay implications on the line.”

-If Utah is indeed selected as the site to host GameDay’s Saturday morning college football preview show next weekend – a distinct possibility, it seems, given Fitting’s not-so-subtle hint – it would make for quite the atmosphere.
-The Utes have the second-best record in the Pac-12 behind unbeaten Washington, and will certainly pack Rice-Eccles Stadium for what should be one of the weekend’s premier matchups.
-A GameDay appearance would enhance the spectacle.
+“GameDay” made it official a few hours later, announcing that Utah will host the Saturday morning preview show next weekend.
+And that should make for quite the atmosphere.
+The Utes have the second-best record in the Pac-12 behind the unbeaten Huskies, and will certainly pack Rice-Eccles Stadium for what should be one of the weekend’s premier matchups.
+A “GameDay” appearance will only enhance the spectacle.

-That will all be sorted out on Sunday.
-First, the Huskies had to take care of Oregon State.
-They did so with unsurprising ease.
+“It’d be a lot better if it was at home, but it would still be pretty exciting to be in that atmosphere,” UW receiver Dante Pettis said.
+“I know they have a pretty good stadium and everything.
+We haven’t played there yet, but I’ve heard it gets pretty crazy there, so that’ll definitely be fun.”

-And while few will be impressed by any victory over Oregon State — the Huskies were favored to win by 37 points — there is at least something to appreciate about the way UW continues to throttle inferior opponents.
+And while few will be impressed by any victory over Oregon State (2-5, 1-3 Pac-12) — the Huskies were favored to win by 37 points — there is at least something to appreciate about the way UW continues to throttle inferior opponents.

+“I know as we head down the stretch here, it’s not going to always be like this with the teams we have coming,” UW coach Chris Petersen said.
+“That’ll be something we talk about and work on.
+That’ll be a new challenge for us.”

-It took fewer than two minutes for the Huskies to score their first touchdown, a 19-yard pass from Browning to freshman receiver Aaron Fuller two plays after Browning completed a flea-flicker pass for a 51-yard gain to John Ross.
+That is true.
+It took fewer than two minutes for the Huskies to score their first touchdown, a 19-yard pass from Browning to freshman receiver Aaron Fuller — two plays after Browning completed a flea-flicker pass for a 51-yard gain to John Ross.

 Ross finished with four catches for 115 yards.
 Pettis had four receptions for 112 yards.